Pokémon Go Legendary Pokémon have been hotly anticipated for some time, and are finally here.

 |Legendary Pokémon||Available from||Available until||Catch Method|

-Based on when Legendary Birds went live, the Raid timing changeover happens simultaneously worldwide, at 10pm UK time, which translates to 2pm PST, or 5pm ET for those in the states.
+When Raids change over, the Raid timing changeover happens simultaneously worldwide at 10pm UK time, which translates to 2pm PST, or 5pm ET for those in the states.

 The problem is, 10pm UK time is after the 'curfew' Niantic extends on Raids, which prevents Raids from appearing if they'll end after around 9pm that day.
 For example, during summer 2017, Moltres actually didn't spawn until the first Raids starting appearing on Tuesday 1st August, instead, and likewise meant Articuno was still around all day on Monday 31st.